Canine Demodicosis

 Management

-Management of canine demodicosis requires the treatment of any underlying disease or skin infections with antibiotics or medicated shampoos.
+Management of canine demodicosis requires treating any underlying diseases or skin infections with antibiotics or medicated shampoos.

-Your pet may be prescribed one of these miticide treatments:
+Your pet may be prescribed one of the following miticide treatments:

 ADVOCATE® (imidacloprid/moxidectin) | For the treatment and control of generalised demodicosis | Applied to the skin between the shoulder blades once a month |

-It's important to note that once treatment begins, patients must be checked every 4-6 weeks to monitor the progress and obtain skin scrapings.
+It is important to note that once treatment begins, patients must be checked every 4-6 weeks to monitor progress and obtain skin scrapings.
 It is not uncommon for treatment to take 6-12 months before two consecutive negative skin scrapings are obtained.
 Relapses can occur, so skin scrapings at annual revisits may be required.

-Even though your pet may appear to be doing well after 2 months of treatment, mites may still be present and a relapse is likely if treatment and monitoring are not followed.
+Even if your pet appears to be doing well after 2 months of treatment, mites may still be present, and a relapse is likely if treatment and monitoring are not adhered to.

 Prognosis